AudioVisuaali/Esports-Uni-League/README.md

 ### Login/Register system

 The website offers fully fledged registering system.
-On top just registering and hacing sessions the moderators can decide who to accept and who to deny before you using the system based on their registration information.
+On top just registering and having sessions the moderators can decide who to accept and who to deny before you using the system based on their registration information.

 ### Ticket system